hapijs/hapi/docs/Reference.md

     - `encoding` - 'Content-Type' HTTP header encoding property.
 Defaults to `'utf-8'`.
     - `replacer` - the `JSON.stringify()` replacer function or array.
 Defaults to no action.
     - `space` - the `JSON.stringify()` number of spaces to indent nested object keys.
 Defaults to no indentation.
 - `source` - the response object reference.
-Can be modified until `'onPreResponse'` is called.

 ```javascript
 var Hapi = require('hapi');